 - Sales Cookie: This is a simple sales commission tracker that lets reps view their sales goals and payouts on an online dashboard.
 The free trial is valid for 14 days, but you can start a new one right after.

 - QuotaPath: This sales compensation tracker can integrate with CRMs like Salesforce, HubSpot, and Zoho.
 The basic solution is free for anyone to use.

 - EverStage: This solution allows business owners to create incentive plans for reps and forecast commissions for their deals.
 You can test the app for free for an undisclosed period.

 Is it worth investing in commission tracking software?

 Using commission tracking software will streamline the process of tracking and paying commission to your sales teams.
-The right software will not only save you time and money, but will keep everyone on your team on the same page.
+Based on our observations, the right software will not only save you time and money, but will keep everyone on your team on the same page.

 1. Time efficiency

 With commission tracking software, you can save yourself hours of calculating, verifying, and recalculating commission payouts for your sales reps.
-With the right software, this process takes only minutes.
+Drawing from experience, with the right software, this process takes only minutes.